 Self-cleaning and robotic boxes automate scooping chores around the clock, keeping conditions pristine.
 Models with rakes, rotating inserts, or open-grate systems maintain spotless interiors, eliminating reasons for cats to refuse boxes.

-Some brands separate waste compartments from litter so smells don’t accumulate.
+Some brands separate waste compartments from litter to prevent smells from accumulating.
 Fully hands-free cleaning is possible for owners, even when cats use boxes immediately after they’ve been tidied.
-Invest in automation to prevent lapses in cleanliness from ever occurring.
+Invest in automation to avoid lapses in cleanliness from ever occurring.

 Call in The Specialist